groue/GRMustache/README.md

 GRMustache is an Objective-C implementation of the [Mustache](http://mustache.github.com/) logic-less template engine.

-Its implementation has been highly inspired by the Mustache [go implementation](http://github.com/hoisie/mustache.go/).
+Its parser has been inspired by the Mustache [go implementation](http://github.com/hoisie/mustache.go/).
 Its tests are based on the [Ruby](http://github.com/defunkt/mustache) one, that we have considered as a reference.

 It supports the following Mustache features: